William Morris Paint by Numbers Kits with Strawberry Thief and Morris & Co Patterns

 A Repeating Pattern, Not a Single Picture

 Morris's designs were made to cover a wall or a length of cloth, so they repeat in every direction.
-Instead of a subject sitting in the middle of the canvas, you get an even field of botanical detail — curling stems, layered leaves, and flowers that interlock and carry on past the edges.
-There is no single point your eye lands on; the whole surface is the design.
+Instead of a subject in the middle of the canvas, you get an even field of botanical detail: curling stems, layered leaves, and flowers that interlock and carry on past the edges.
+There's no single point your eye lands on, because the whole surface is the design.

 What they share is the Morris look: dense, orderly botanical detail in rich, slightly muted heritage colors rather than bright modern ones.
-Because the designs began as wallpaper and fabric, they sit naturally alongside other decorative, period styles.
-If you like the vintage feel, vintage paint by number designs share that sensibility, and if it is mainly the flowers and foliage drawing you in, the broader floral paint by numbers collection covers that ground too.
+Because these began as wallpaper and fabric, they sit naturally alongside other decorative, period styles.
+If you like the vintage feel, vintage paint by number designs share that sensibility, and if it's mainly the flowers drawing you in, the broader floral paint by numbers collection covers that ground too.

 Related Collections